 - Diseases like liver disease, kidney disease, and hypothyroidism can lead to the development of neuropathy

-- Medications for treatment of cancer, blood pressure, and seizures can increase the risk of neuropathy
+- Medications for the treatment of cancer, blood pressure, and seizures can increase the risk of neuropathy

-- People with severe alcoholism problem are at a higher risk for developing neuropathy.
+- People with severe alcoholism problem are at a higher risk of developing neuropathy.
 Alcohol has a toxic effect on our nerve tissue

 - Vitamin deficiency, especially lacking vitamins lie E, B1, B6, and B12.
 These vitamins are responsible for keeping our nerves healthy and functioning

 - Last, but not least, suffering a physical injury is the most common way people damage their nerves

 What are best essential oils for neuropathy?